16. Environments and evaluation (*)#

 e1[["z"]] <- NULL # unlike in the case of lists, creates a new element

-The `[[` operator provides us with a named list-like look-and-feel also in the case of element extraction:
+The `[[` operator provides us with a named list-like behaviour also in the case of element extraction:

 e1[["x"]]